What to do (or not do)

 - The relationship we had with the person who died

 - The cause of death

 - Our past experiences with loss

 - Our religious or spiritual beliefs and customs

 Grief is hard.
 Grief support is hard.
 Don’t give up on yourself or your grieving person.
-The worst thing you can do is disappear.
+Acknowledge their loss.

 Because we're so weird and so awkward about grief I think one of the things that can really happen is you say nothing.
 Saying nothing is a terrible, terrible thing to do to your grieving person.
 For the grieving person what that feels like is abandonment.
 It feels like their grief doesn’t matter.